 - The Crownbreaker infiltrators at the Thunderdome have no qualms about setting bombs to disintegrate the whole facility and potentially drop all the non-Pegasi - and the crippled foals attending at Rainbow Dash's invitation - to their deaths.

 - Writer on Board: Whenever the subject of bullying comes up.
 Also when plot elements from canon he didn't like are discussed; this includes Celestia bopping the Mane 6 over the head with the anvil that yes it was wrong for the CMC to publish the Gabby Gums articles...but they bought said articles so it's as much their own fault as the fillies' and that their reaction to the events was totally overblown.

 - Scootaloo's arc with the Nobody's Fools really puts forward the point that disabilities and shortcomings are not things to be "normalized", they are things to be healed.

 - Rainbow Dash's lecture of the staff of Alicorn Academy smacks down the anvil that colleges are meant to educate their students and open their minds, not bilk them out of money and then try to mold them into sycophants that just parrot ideology or turn around and try to smash down anyone who doesn't think just like them.

 - Ye Olde Butcherede Englishe: There are several instances of "thee" and "thou" being used as plural forms of "you".

 - Your Head Asplode: How Dapper Blue, one of Rarity's Radiant Guard, deals with a kappa terrorizing a couple of passing ponies (one of whom is in labor).
-He stuffs an exploding chili pepper (a result of crossbreeding with poison joke) into a cucumber that then gets fed to the kappa, the resulting explosion taking its head off.
+He stuffs an exploding chili pepper (a result of crossbreeding with poison joke) into a cucumber and lets the kappa eat it, causing an explosion that blows its head to pieces.